-Risk: Examples include funding call on the Local Authorities Superannuation Fund Defined business needs (very high), Natural disasters and climate change (high)

-Benefits Plan (high), Cyber security and/or inadequate technology to meet customer or addressed appropriately could have significant and long lasting financial sustainability issues.
+- Risk: Examples include funding call on the Local Authorities Superannuation Fund Defined Benefits Plan (high), Cyber security and/or inadequate technology to meet customer or business needs (very high), Natural disasters and climate change (high) - Value: \$20m - Purpose: To fund emergency or unplanned events that have significant financial impacts that if not addressed appropriately could have significant and long lasting financial sustainability issues.
 For example, future defined benefit superannuation shortfall calls or significant projects related to climate change impacts or emergency events deemed as unavoidable or working capital which are one-off and material in nature.